 Fruits and vegetables have accompanied humanity for thousands of years, becoming heroes of legends, fairy tales, and works of art.
 Their vibrant colors, taste, and aroma have always been associated with life, joy, and prosperity.
 Since ancient times, people have attributed special meanings to fruits.
 The pomegranate was considered a symbol of fertility, grapes represented the enjoyment of life, and the apple symbolized wisdom and knowledge.
 These images became embedded in global culture and remain alive today, continuing to exist in contemporary visual culture.

 Today, fruits and vegetables still carry symbolic meaning, but their significance has expanded; now, they represent health, freshness, naturalness, and even technological progress.
-Many companies choose fruit and vegetable symbols for their logos to create a vibrant image and evoke positive associations with their audience.
+Many companies use fruit and vegetable symbols in their logos to create a vibrant image and evoke positive associations with their audiences.

-Below are some of the most interesting and recognizable logos in which fresh and juicy fruits have become part of brands’ history, helping them convey their ideas through universally understandable symbols of nature.
+Below are some of the most interesting and recognizable logos in which fresh, juicy fruits have become part of their brands’ history, helping them convey their ideas through universally understood symbols of nature.

 HelloFresh

 The HelloFresh logo features a bright, stylized lime rendered in vibrant green.
-The fresh fruit reflects the company’s core concept, delivering fresh ingredients right to customers’ doorsteps, reminding people of home-cooked meals’ simplicity and natural appeal.
-This German company has become one of the global leaders among meal kit delivery services.
-The lime in the emblem conveys a sense of vigor, freshness, and flavor, creating an atmosphere of summer sunshine and ease.
-Its greenish hue and citrus imagery link the idea of fresh products with positive emotions from preparing meals at home.
+The fresh fruit reflects the company’s core concept: delivering fresh ingredients right to customers’ doorsteps, reminding people of the simplicity and natural appeal of home-cooked meals.
+This German company has become a global leader in meal kit delivery services.
+The lime in the emblem conveys vigor, freshness, and flavor, creating an atmosphere of summer sunshine and ease.
+Its greenish hue and citrus imagery evoke fresh produce and the positive emotions associated with preparing meals at home.

 Sun-Maid

-The Sun-Maid logo depicts a girl in a red bonnet gently holding a basket filled with green grapes, set against a shining sun.
-Grapes in the emblem connect directly with the brand’s main product, raisins, which have been known worldwide for over a century.
-From the outset, the company emphasized its origin from a sunny region where grapes are grown to produce dried fruits.
+The Sun-Maid logo depicts a girl in a red bonnet, gently holding a basket of green grapes, set against a shining sun.
+Grapes in the emblem directly connect to the brand’s main product, raisins, which have been known worldwide for over a century.
+From the outset, the company emphasized its origins in a sunny region where grapes are grown for dried fruit production.
 The sun’s circle behind the girl symbolizes the natural method of raisin production: grapes are dried in the sun, preserving their beneficial properties and sweetness.
 The farmer girl’s image associates the brand with tradition, care for the harvest, and naturalness.
 Grapes symbolize the harvest, generosity, and natural benefits, connecting the brand’s identity with its long history and quality.

 Halloween

-The most recognizable symbol of Halloween is a pumpkin with carved eyes and a grinning mouth, an image known as the Jack-o’-lantern.
-The history of this symbol traces back to old Irish legends about a wandering spirit named Jack, who illuminated his path with a candle placed in a hollowed-out turnip or pumpkin.
+The most recognizable symbol of Halloween is the pumpkin with carved eyes and a grinning mouth, known as the Jack-o’-lantern.
+The history of this symbol dates back to Irish legends about a wandering spirit named Jack, who lit his path with a candle set in a hollowed-out turnip or pumpkin.
 Since then, the pumpkin has become an essential attribute of the holiday, embodying a combination of fun and eerie mysticism.
 The logo represents the holiday with a bright orange pumpkin, a mischievous smile, and aggressive eyes, personifying Halloween’s playful and supernatural atmosphere.
-The logo features lettering in blurred and dripping fonts that resemble melted wax candles, adding a mysterious and slightly horror-like effect.
+The logo features lettering in blurred, dripping fonts that resemble melted wax candles, adding a mysterious, slightly horror-like effect.

 Cocomelon

 The Cocomelon logo is built around the vibrant image of a watermelon stylized as a cheerful cartoon character.
 The watermelon appears as a television set with an antenna and a friendly face, accompanied by a cute ladybug sitting nearby.
 The watermelon symbol relates to the brand’s primary audience, children, evoking associations with fun, warmth, and carefree summer days.
 The channel appeared on YouTube in 2006 and has become one of the largest sources of educational content for children.
-Selecting a watermelon for the logo emphasizes the easygoing, natural, and positive atmosphere of cartoons and songs aired by the channel.
+Selecting a watermelon for the logo emphasizes the channel’s easygoing, natural, and positive atmosphere, as seen in the cartoons and songs it airs.
 The playful fruit character has become a recognizable childhood friend, associated with safe and friendly stories.

 Garden of Life

 The Garden of Life logo is filled with imagery of nature and harvest, portraying a small farm scene in which a farmer tends the land, surrounded by fertile plants and fruits.
-Among the produce featured are grapes, raspberries, tomatoes, and carrots, emphasizing the brand’s connection with natural and organic products.
-Established 2000 in the United States, the brand specializes in vitamin complexes and supplements derived from plant-based ingredients.
-The images of fruits and vegetables symbolically communicate ideas of fertility, vital energy, and health provided by nature.
+Among the featured produce are grapes, raspberries, tomatoes, and carrots, emphasizing the brand’s connection to natural and organic products.
+Established in 2000 in the United States, the brand specializes in vitamin complexes and supplements derived from plant-based ingredients.
+The images of fruits and vegetables symbolically convey ideas of fertility, vitality, and health that nature provides.
 The farmer in the background symbolizes careful land stewardship, highlighting the brand’s commitment to organic farming and sourcing natural ingredients.
 The logo’s visual composition reflects harmony between humans and nature, health consciousness, and the inherent goodness found in every plant.

 Applebee’s

-The Applebee’s logo includes a fruit symbol, a ripe apple in deep red with a green leaf on top.
+The Applebee’s logo features a fruit symbol: a ripe, deep-red apple with a green leaf on top.
 Established in the United States in 1980, the brand has become widely recognizable beyond its home country.
 The apple in the logo directly relates to the restaurant’s name and evokes images of home cooking, freshness, and hospitality.
-Visually, the fruit is rendered with soft, smooth lines and looks appetizing, suggesting cozy family dinners and classic American cuisine built on simple and familiar flavors.
+Visually, the fruit is rendered with soft, smooth lines, looking appetizing and evoking cozy family dinners and classic American cuisine built on simple, familiar flavors.
 The fruit symbol serves as a reminder of the brand’s origins, offering guests a comfortable atmosphere, friendly interaction, and tasty dishes.

 Peach Belt Conference

-The Peach Belt logo revolves around the juicy image of a peach, a fruit that has become the emblem of the state of Georgia, where the organization was founded in 1990.
-The peach is depicted in soft pastel tones, combining the warm, natural colors of the fruit with vibrant green leaves.
+The Peach Belt logo centers on a peach, a fruit that has become the emblem of the state of Georgia, where the organization was founded in 1990.
+The peach is depicted in soft pastel tones, combining the fruit’s warm, natural colors with vibrant green leaves.
 The peach symbolizes the region, uniting teams from various universities within the state through shared cultural symbolism.
 The contrast between the smooth peach and the bold, strong lettering reflects the combination of friendliness and competitive strength characteristic of sports.
 The logo combines local flavor and athletic achievement through the image of one of the region’s most recognizable fruits.

 Tangerine Bowl

 The Tangerine Bowl logo is designed around a large, juicy tangerine, a bright citrus fruit symbolizing the energy and warmth of sunny Florida, where the famous annual college football game is held.
 The event became an integral part of the state’s sports traditions.
-The tangerine in the logo appears vibrant and sunny, accompanied by a graphic representation of a rising sun, which emphasizes the atmosphere of the southern climate and the invigorating spirit typical of the games.
+The tangerine in the logo appears vibrant and sunny, accompanied by a graphic of a rising sun, which emphasizes the southern climate and the invigorating spirit typical of the games.
 Positioned beside the fruit is a traditional brown football, connecting the fruit imagery with the event’s main theme.
-The logo’s color scheme is warm and cheerful, conveying the sporting celebration’s festive mood and positive energy.
+The logo’s color scheme is warm and cheerful, conveying the festive mood and positive energy of the sporting celebration.

 Sierra Mist

-The Sierra Mist logo conveys the freshness of citrus fruits in the beverage by placing stylized slices of lime and lemon at the bottom of the emblem.
+The Sierra Mist logo conveys the beverage’s citrus freshness by placing stylized slices of lime and lemon at the bottom of the emblem.
 The brand was introduced in 1999, offering a drink with a light citrus flavor and refreshing character reminiscent of cool mountain peaks.
-The citrus symbolism closely relates to the recipe: lemons and limes represent freshness, energy, and a vibrant taste.
+The citrus symbolism is closely tied to the recipe: lemons and limes represent freshness, energy, and a vibrant flavor.
 Above them are snow-capped mountain peaks, enhancing the sensation of purity and coolness embedded in the name.
-The entire composition conveys an atmosphere of freshness and ease, supporting the beverage’s concept as a refreshing thirst quencher.
+The entire composition conveys a sense of freshness and ease, supporting the beverage’s concept as a refreshing thirst-quencher.

 Apple